pwall567/kjson-core/README.md

 | `JSONValue?.asObjectOrNull`  | `JSONObject?` | return `null`                       |

-The [`JSONTypeException`](#jsontypeexception) will use the default value `"Node"` for the `nodeName`, and the class name of the target type as the default for `target`.
+The [`JSONTypeException`](#jsontypeexception) will use the default value `"Node"` for the `nodeName`, and the class name of the expected type as the default for `expected`.
 The default value for `key` is `null`.

 As with the `asXxxxOrError()` functions, the extension values representing a simple value return the actual value type,